 The Myth Makers

-They even throw in a joke about an orgy.
+Oh, and they throw in a joke about an orgy.

 Sue: This feels very modern.
 It’s dripping in sarcasm and the plot is very clever.
-The cast sound incredible as well.
+The cast are incredible as well.
 It would take Richard Martin to ruin this one.
 Why doesn’t it exist?
 It’s so frustrating!

 And yet, while The Myth Makers is consistently funny, it never strays into farce.
 Which is just as well given what happens in the final episode.
-You know, when almost everybody dies.

 Sue: Eh?
 She’s a new companion?
 Who the hell is she?
 Kata-what?

 Sue: It doesn’t help that she can’t act.
 Everyone sounds brilliant in this.
-Everyone except for her.
+Everyone except her.
 She sounds catatonic.

 Sue: Look, can the Doctor steer the TARDIS accurately or not?

 Sue: So how did he manage to bring the TARDIS back to Troy so Vicki can say goodbye to Troilus?